 "Sugar is particularly problematic, because it causes cycles of sugar highs and crashes," insists Dr. Breiner.
 "Sugar makes you feel great temporarily, but after your body quickly processes it, you feel lethargic and drained—not to mention that sugar burdens your liver, pancreas, and brain."

 "Lots of people don't realize that many controllable factors affect your mental performance," asserts Dr. Breiner.
 "Today, as more children and adults display symptoms of ADHD, it's important to be informed about treatment options.
-In my own clinic, I've experienced tremendous success helping patients of all ages diminish their ADHD symptoms with EEG neurofeedback."
+In my own clinic, I've experienced tremendous success helping patients of all ages diminish their ADHD symptoms with EEG neurofeedback therapy."

-So what exactly is EEG neurofeedback—and how does it work?
 In short, it is a painless, non-invasive therapy that uses an electroencephalogram (EEG) to read and measure the brain's electrical activity.
 During the session, special software prompts the brain to subconsciously eliminate abnormal brainwave patterns by rewarding the patient—for example, by providing audible feedback or making a movie brighter.
 It is frequently used by students, athletes, executives, and other professionals who want to improve their performances.
 In addition to successfully treating ADHD, EEG neurofeedback can help alleviate the symptoms of depression, anxiety, autism, PTSD, TBI, and other disorders.

 This success is backed by evidence.
 A recent study highlights the success of neurofeedback in treating ADHD, anxiety, and related disorders.
 Subjects underwent functional MRI scans and EEGs to measure their brain activity.
 The subjects were then assigned 30 minutes of either neurofeedback or a placebo activity.
 After the sessions, the group that received neurofeedback experienced increased beta and alpha waves—those responsible for alertness, concentration, and relaxation.
 They also experienced a decline in delta and theta waves—those associated with drowsiness and deep sleep.